 - Warm olive oil in a 10-inch or 12-inch cast iron skillet over medium heat.
 Cook the mushrooms, onion and garlic until softened, 5 to 6 minutes.
 Add sausage and cook until no longer pink, about 5 minutes.
 Use the back of a wooden spoon to break the sausage into small pieces as you cook.

 - Stir in the diced tomatoes, oregano, ½ teaspoon salt, and red pepper flakes.
 Raise heat to high to bring the mixture to a boil, then reduce to medium-high heat and continue cooking until the sauce has thickened and is no longer liquidy, 8 to 10 minutes.
 Remove the skillet from heat.

-- Meanwhile, mix together the ricotta, ¾ cups mozzarella, parmesan, basil, black pepper, and remaining ½ teaspoon salt in a medium bowl.
+- Meanwhile, mix together the ricotta, ¾ cups mozzarella cheese, Parmesan cheese, basil, black pepper, and remaining ½ teaspoon salt in a medium bowl.

 - Transfer three-fourths of the tomato sauce to a bowl and set aside.
 Spread the remaining sauce evenly over the bottom of the skillet.
 Place about 4 noodles over the sauce, breaking them and overlapping them as needed to form a layer.
 Spread one-third of the ricotta mixture over the noodles.Repeat the layering two more times with the tomato sauce, noodles and ricotta.
-Finish by topping the ricotta mixture with a final layer of noodles, and covering them with the remaining tomato sauce and ¾ cup mozzarella.
+Finish by topping the ricotta mixture with a final layer of noodles, and covering them with the remaining tomato sauce and ¾ cup mozzarella cheese.